 The history of Lettsom Gardens

 The grassland consists of closely mown areas and also rougher, more herb-rich areas that are cut annually.
 Herbs present include buttercups, bristly and hawkweed ox-tongues, soft rush, Aaron’s rod, wild angelica and Michaelmas daisy.
-The gardens support foxes and hedgehogs, a range of common woodland birds including great spotted woodpeckers, at least ten species of butterflies and numerous other invertebrates such as the rare Stag Beetle.
+The gardens support foxes and bats, a range of common woodland birds including great spotted woodpeckers, at least ten species of butterflies and numerous other invertebrates such as the rare Stag Beetle.

 Access from Grove Park and Grove Hill Road is available to Association members through a key holder system and the gardens are much used, especially by children.